mlflow/mlflow/docs/source/models.rst

 Model Customization
 -------------------

 While MLflow's built-in model persistence utilities are convenient for packaging models from various popular ML libraries in MLflow model format, they do not cover every use case.
 For example, you may want to use a model from an ML library that is not explicitly supported by MLflow's built-in flavors.
 Alternatively, you may want to package arbitrary inference code and data to create an MLflow model.
 Fortunately, MLflow provides two solutions that can be used to accomplish these
 tasks: :ref:`custom-python-models` and :ref:`custom-flavors`.

 .. _custom-python-models:

 Custom Python Models
 ^^^^^^^^^^^^^^^^^^^^
 The :py:mod:`mlflow.pyfunc` module provides :py:func:`save_model() <mlflow.pyfunc.save_model>` and
 :py:func:`log_model() <mlflow.pyfunc.log_model>` utilities for creating MLflow models with the ``python_function`` flavor that contain arbitrary user-specified code and *artifact* (file) dependencies.
 These artifact dependencies may include serialized models produced by any Python ML library.

 Because these custom models contain the ``python_function`` flavor, they can be deployed to any of MLflow's supported production environments, such as SageMaker, AzureML, or local REST endpoints.

-The following examples demonstrate how the :py:mod:`mlflow.pyfunc` module can be used to create custom Python models.
+The following examples demonstrate how you can use the :py:mod:`mlflow.pyfunc` module to create custom Python models.
 For additional information about model customization with MLflow's ``python_function`` utilities, see the :ref:`python_function custom models documentation <pyfunc-create-custom>`.

 Example: Creating a custom "add n" model
 ****************************************
-In this example, we first define a class for a custom model that adds a specified numeric value, `n`, to all columns of a Pandas DataFrame input.
-Then, we leverage the :py:mod:`mlflow.pyfunc` APIs to save an instance of this model with `n = 5` in MLflow model format.
-Finally, we load the model in ``python_function`` format and use it to evaluate a sample input
+This examples defines a class for a custom model that adds a specified numeric value, `n`, to all columns of a Pandas DataFrame input.
+Then, it uses the :py:mod:`mlflow.pyfunc` APIs to save an instance of this model with `n = 5` in MLflow model format.
+Finally, it loads the model in ``python_function`` format and uses it to evaluate a sample input.

 .. code:: python